jonhanke/jonhanke.github.io/_posts/2015-10-25-Regularization-for-Regular-People.md

 </center>
  -->

+{% comment %}
-If you want to play with this, you can pick three points in the plane and the app will update to show the best line through them.
+TO DO: If you want to play with this, you can pick three points in the plane and the app will update to show the best line through them.
+{% endcomment %}

 In addition to this “standard" minimization problem of finding the best line, there are